-These are to be kept on Integris and CPOMS document vault with copies in the class medical/first aid box.
+These are to be kept in the CPOMS document vault with copies in the child's individual medical box and the medical folder located in the admin area.

 3.3 Labelling of medicines

 When medicines are brought into schools, the original duplicate container, with the original dispensing label should be provided.
 The label must state the following: